ToshioCP/Gtk4-tutorial/src/sec20.src.md

 Key is a string begins with lower case characters followed by lower case, digit or dash (`-`) and ends with lower case or digit.
 No consecutive dashes are allowed.
 Values can be any type.
-GSettings stores values as GVariant type, which may contain, for example, integer, double, boolean, string or complex types like an array.
+GSettings stores values as GVariant type, which can be, for example, integer, double, boolean, string or complex types like an array.
 The type of values needs to be defined in the schema.
 - A default value needs to be set for each key.
 - A summery and description can be set for each key optionally.